davidfischer/nicfitmtg/_pages/sideboarding.md

 Deafening Silence
 Lost Legacy
 Thoughtseize
+Mindbreak Trap
 {% endmtghand %}

 Combo is one of the weakest matchups for Nic Fit so it isn't surprising that a lot of the sideboard is dedicated against it.
 Before the printing of {% mtgcardlink Collector Ouphe %}, matchups like Storm were completely unwinnable game 1 without {% mtgcardlink Gaddock Teeg %}.
-Ouphe is one of the best anti-combo cards and gives Nic Fit a game in a lot of matchups like Urza/Emry, Karn matchups, and even Storm as it shuts off {% mtgcardlink Lion's Eye Diamond %}, {% mtgcardlink Lotus Petal %}, and {% mtgcardlink Chrome Mox %}.
+Ouphe is one of the best anti-combo cards and gives Nic Fit a game in a lot of matchups like Urza/Emry, Karn matchups, and even Storm by shutting off {% mtgcardlink Lion's Eye Diamond %}, {% mtgcardlink Lotus Petal %}, and {% mtgcardlink Wishclaw Talisman %}.
 Ouphe has earned a spot in most main decks as a singleton but functionally it has 5 copies due to {% mtgcardlink Green Sun's Zenith %}.

 Because Nic Fit uses mana acceleration, {% mtgcardlink Lost Legacy %} effects such as {% mtgcardlink Slaughter Games %}